marioortizmanero/polybar-easyeffects-presets/README.md

 * Switch to the previous preset on left click
 * Switch to the next preset on right click
-* Reset the script and PulseEffects on mousewheel click
+* Reset the script and EasyEffects on mousewheel click
-* Update when the preset is changed with PulseEffects directly
+* Update when the preset is changed with EasyEffects directly

 If you want to apply both input and output presets, you can create two modules, one using `--output` and another with `--input`.